Navigate New Zealand's income tax rates, which might help you pay less tax!

 "One might argue that the tax take was too low when the current rates were set in 2010/11, but the fact that everybody is paying a higher proportion of their income in tax due to inflation and bracket creep over the last decade can't be ignored."

-Thankfully, there are ways to reduce your tax obligations while making money at the same time.
+Thankfully, there are ways to stay in New Zealand and reduce your tax obligations while making money at the same time.

 So far, we've only covered income tax codes and rates.